amperity/amperity-docs/amperity_reference/source/semantics.rst

 .. semantics-compliance-table-pii-note-start

-.. note:: Linkage tables identify which source table records were used to create a custom domain table record.
+.. note:: Source keys and linkage tables identify which source table records were used to create a custom domain table record.
 They do not trace individual fields, so **compliance/pii** semantic tags should be applied directly to the source tables, not on the custom domain tables, if the **delete_pii** compliance type is used.

 .. semantics-compliance-table-pii-note-end